 As far as the British folk supergroups go, I've always been partial to Pentangle...
-With guitarists John Renbourn and Bert Jansch, vocalist Jacqui McShee, percussionist Terry Cox and Danny Thompson, the world's most ubiquitous bass player, at its core, Pentangle was an early powerhouse in the English folk-fusion scene.
+Founded in 1967 with guitarists John Renbourn and Bert Jansch, vocalist Jacqui McShee, percussionist Terry Cox and Danny Thompson, the world's most ubiquitous bass player, Pentangle was an early powerhouse in the English folk-fusion scene.
 The group's repertoire was remarkably eclectic, mixing folk, blues and jazz with perfectly-selected traditional and Renaissance material.
-Their approach was stately, even a little stuffy at times, but seldom with the unbearably pretentious as some of their contemporaries...
+Their approach was stately, even a little stuffy at times, but always with a vital, dynamic core...
 At the heart of the band was the soulful guidance of acoustic guitar god Renbourn, whose melodic grace steadily deepened as time went by.
 Here's a quick look at this fab old band...

 Pentangle "The Pentangle" (Transatlantic/Reprise, 1968)